seasonedfish/datareadingrequests/README.md

 # Data Reading Requests
-A client for Energize Andover's Building Energy API, with a focus on clarity and usability.
+A new client for Energize Andover's Building Energy API, with a focus on clarity and usability.

 ## Differences from building_data_requests
-Although datareadingrequests' function definitions are similar to those of building_data_requests, there are a few key differences between the two modules:
+For compatibility, datareadingrequests' function definitions are similar to those of building_data_requests.
+However, there are a few key differences between the two modules:
-- More intuitive `get_value()`.
+- datareadingrequests has a more intuitive `get_value()`.
-Instead of a tuple, `get_value()` returns a DataReading namedtuple with fields `value` and `units`.
+Instead of a tuple, its `get_value()` returns a DataReading namedtuple with fields `value` and `units`.
-- Predictable, single return type for `get_value()`.
+- datareadingrequests has a predictable, single return type for `get_value()`.
 With building_data_requests, `get_value()` could return a valid result or `None`.
 Here, it can only return a valid result; an exception will be thrown if the server returns no data.
 The reasoning for this is well-explained by williballenthin: